jeancsil/flight-spy/README.md

 ]
 ```

+## Prerequisites
+Create your account at Skyscanner to get your API access.
+Don't worry, it's for free! [http://en.business.skyscanner.net/](http://en.business.skyscanner.net/en-gb/products/travel-apis/)

+To receive notifications by Slack you'll have to create one account here: [https://slack.com/](https://slack.com/)

+If you also want to receive e-mails create a free account at [https://postmarkapp.com/](https://postmarkapp.com/)

 ## Install with docker
-Rename the `src/Resources/parameters.yml.dist` to `src/Resources/parameters.yml` and update the content with your data.
+Rename the `src/Resources/parameters.yml.dist` to `src/Resources/parameters.yml` and update the content with the data from the previous step.

+Rename the `docker/volume/watch.json.dist` to `docker/volume/watch.json` and fill with your next trips!

 ```
 $ git clone https://github.com/jeancsil/flight-spy.git